PennLINC/qsirecon/README.rst

 ``qsirecon`` configures pipelines for processing diffusion-weighted MRI (dMRI) data.
 The main features of this software are

-  1. A BIDS-app approach to preprocessing nearly all kinds of modern diffusion MRI data.
-  2. Automatically generated preprocessing pipelines that correctly group, distortion correct, motion correct, denoise, coregister and resample your scans, producing visual reports and QC metrics.
-  3. A system for running state-of-the-art reconstruction pipelines that include algorithms from Dipy_, MRTrix_, `DSI Studio`_  and others.
+  1. A system for running state-of-the-art reconstruction pipelines that include algorithms from Dipy_, MRTrix_, `DSI Studio`_  and others.
-  4. A novel motion correction algorithm that works on DSI and random q-space sampling schemes

 .. image:: https://github.com/PennLINC/qsirecon/raw/main/docs/_static/workflow_full.png